grants-stack-frontier/cross-chain-test-cli/README.md

 ### Getting started
 1. Install the required packages `yarn install`
 2. Create a fork with it's own RPC (we recommend tenderly for a good developer experience) for each chain that needs to be tested
+3. If you want to store the results in a spreadsheet, [generate a sheet.best api url](https://docs.sheet.best/#generating-your-rest-api)
-3. Setup env vars by renaming/copying `.env.template` to `.env` and filling in the required values
+4. Setup env vars by renaming/copying `.env.template` to `.env` and filling in the required values
-4. Start the interactive CLI utility with `yarn start`
+5. Start the interactive CLI utility with `yarn start`

 ### Testing data
 The utility will read in the `example_votes.csv` file and use the data to simulate transactions on the blockchain.
 The file should be in the following format: